|

 a sprinter, you need speed, power and endurance,"

+she explained.
 "My start is usually exceptional.

 Then you need to drive and keep going.
 The last part